Languages, Literatures, and Cultures

 Prerequisites: FRE 204 or FRE 241 or equivalent, or departmental permission .

-FRE 353 Survey of French Literature 3
+FRE 353 The French Imaginary: Fiction and Culture 3

 CIC: CIC College Writing